Affirming Couples Therapy

 Communication with your friends, family, and partner may feel like you are walking through an unknown minefield.
 Things don't quite go the way you imagined they would, or tensions rise quickly, and it's hard to return to a calm place.

-There's conflict or disconnection, and it’s hard to know what’s yours and what’s a reaction to being misunderstood again and again.
+There's conflict or disconnection, and it’s hard to know what’s yours, what is the other person's and what may be a reaction to being misunderstood.

-Feral Therapy can be a place where we shift that narrative.
+Feral Therapy can be a place where we shift the narrative in your relationship.

 Being in a relationship where you process the world differently from your partner can bring up tension, misattunement, and a lot of emotional noise.